tobua/synec/README.md

 }
 ```

-> Options: `--no-watch` disable watching for changes `--production` also install in production mode.
+> Options: `--no-watch` disable watching for changes, `--production` also install in production mode and `--no-script` disable running `build` or `watch` script before installing the plugin.

 ### As a webpack Plugin